Manufacturer or importer

 In your capacity as manufacturer and importer you need to monitor your particular activity and the risk it may entail.
 In case you sell the products to another party, you are responsible for ensuring that they comply with the requirements made in other pieces of legislation.
 Consider in advance what it is you are purchasing.
 Avoid hazardous chemical products and articles which can be replaced by less hazardous ones, or use alternative techniques.
 This is called the substitution or product choice principle.

-The priority guide PRIO is a tool to help you dispense with hazardous substances and products and thus reduce the risks to health and the environment.
+The tool for substitution, PRIO, is a tool to help you dispense with hazardous substances and products and thus reduce the risks to health and the environment.

 The Swedish Work Environment Authority is responsible for issuing rules on the working environment in workplaces where chemical risks are present.